“How good is VGI? A comparative study of OpenStreetMap and Ordnance Survey datasets” – published

 The paper can be found here.
 If you are interest in a copy of the published version, email me.

-5 Responses to ““How good is VGI?
-A comparative study of OpenStreetMap and Ordnance Survey datasets” – published”
+6 thoughts on ““How good is VGI?
+A comparative study of OpenStreetMap and Ordnance Survey datasets” – published

 Leave a Reply